-A CAS is a unique number which confirms you have been accepted on a course of study in the UK.
-It is an electronic document generated using the Home Office’s system and is essential in order to make a successful Tier 4 application.
-You will need a Confirmation of Acceptance for Studies (CAS) from The University of Law in order to apply for a Tier 4 Student visa.
+A Confirmation of Acceptance for Studies (CAS) is a unique number which confirms you have been accepted on a course of study in the UK.
+It is an electronic document generated using the Home Office’s system and is essential in order to make a successful Student visa application.
+You will need a CAS from The University of Law in order to apply for a Student Route visa.

 How do I receive a CAS?

-- In order to receive a CAS from The University of Law, you must complete all of the steps below in the correct order.
+- In order to receive a CAS from The University of Law, all of the steps below must be completed in the correct order.

 - It can take some time to complete all of the steps below and so you must submit your Visa Requirements Form and documents as soon as possible.
-Otherwise, you will not have enough time to apply for your visa and start your course.
+We cannot issue any student a CAS until we have carried out all the checks required by the Home Office.

-You will receive an email with a link to the Visa Requirements Form.
-Make sure that you complete the Visa Requirements Form in full and provide all the required documents or your CAS request will not be processed.
+You will receive an email with a link to the Visa Requirements Form when you accept your offer to study with us.
+Please make sure that you complete the Visa Requirements Form in full and provide all the required documents or your CAS request will not be processed.